visgl/deck.gl/docs/layers/path-layer.md

 This section is about the special requirements when [supplying attributes directly](/docs/developer-guide/performance.md#supply-attributes-directly) to a `PathLayer`.

-Because each path have different number of vertices, when `data.attributes.getPath` is supplied, the layer also requires an array `data.startIndices` that describes the vertex index at the start of each path.
+Because each path has a different number of vertices, when `data.attributes.getPath` is supplied, the layer also requires an array `data.startIndices` that describes the vertex index at the start of each path.
 For example, if there are 3 paths of 2, 3, and 4 vertices each, `startIndices` should be `[0, 2, 5, 9]`.

 Additionally, all other attributes (`getColor`, `getWidth`, etc.), if supplied, must contain the same layout (number of vertices) as the `getPath` buffer.